jcampos07/lotto24-automation/Scenario 2- TestCase.md

 **Preconditions:**

 **Description:**
-Tesla page should be responsive, the carousel should work when the page is resize to 500px in order to make sure it works as it work in a normal browser.
+Tesla page should be responsive, the carousel should work when the page is resized to 550px.

 | Steps: | Expected result |
 | --- | --- |